 7. It can be really fun to make the RV space your own.

 In part because no one thinks it’s possible, making the RV space your own can be incredibly fun and exciting.
-RV furniture manufacturers do a great job of allowing you to personalize the details there, but this is taking your own imagination to a new level.
+RV furniture manufacturers do a great job of allowing you to personalize the details when you purchase, but this is taking your own imagination to a new level.
 Want a beach-themed bedroom with framed ocean photos and painted shells?
 It’s all yours.

 Stick tile is easier to use than you might imagine.
 You just remove the wallpaper, scrape the wall, and you’re ready to stick on the tile.
 You can even change it out every season if you choose.

 9. An RV remodel can make your RV even more rentable.

 “It was incredibly exciting to feel the project come together.
 This was a 4 year new coach from 2012.
 We rent out this coach today.
 Whenever a renter enters the space, they say,’This is absolutely beautiful.
 You gotta see this!’ to neighbors and friends.
 It’s so satisfying.”

 10. It’s addicting to share your accomplishments with others.